 - Roland Statue

-The statue of the Knight Roland at the marketplace in Bremen is not an only landmark and UNESCO world heritage, but also the center of Bremen.
+The statue of the Knight Roland at the marketplace in Bremen is not only landmark and UNESCO world heritage, but also the center of Bremen.
 Unfortunately, the original head of the statue with a height of 5.5 m was removed in the Second World War and replaced by a copy.
 The original can still be seen in the museum of the Dom St. Petri.
-This cathedral opposite the Roland was constructed in the 11th century and dominates the market.
+This cathedral opposite Roland was constructed in the 11th century and dominates the market.

 - Old City Hall (Altes Rathaus)